British Flag

 • Quit all running applications.

-• Disconnect all USB/FireWire devices.
+• Disconnect all USB/FireWire devices except your keyboard and/or mouse.

 • Eject all optical discs.